Greetings, fellow denizen of the interwebs! My name is Antonio (I usually go by Tony).

 A.A.
 Ginart, M. Zhang, J. Zou.
 MLDemon: Deployment monitoring for machine learning systems.
+International Conference on Artificial Intelligence and Statistics (AISTATS), 2022.
 Challenges in Deploying and Monitoring Machine Learning Systems @ ICML, 2021.

 A.A.
 Ginart, M. Naumov, D. Mudigere, J. Yang, J. Zou.
 Mixed Dimension Embeddings with Application to Memory-Efficient Recommendation Systems.
 International Symposium on Information Theory (ISIT), 2021.
 PeRSonAl @ ISCA, 2020.
 Github.

 A.A.
 Ginart, E. Zhang, Y. Kwon, J. Zou.
 Competing AI: How does competition feedback affect machine learning?.
 International Conference on Artificial Intelligence and Statistics (AISTATS), 2021.
 CoopAI @ NeurIPS, 2020.
 Press: Stanford HAI.

 S. Feizi, F. Farnia, T. Ginart, D. Tse.
 Understanding GANs in the LQG Setting: Formulation, Generalization and Stability.
 IEEE Journal on Selected Areas in Information Theory, 2020.

 A.A.
 Ginart, M. Y. Guan, G. Valiant, J. Zou.
 Making AI forget you: Data deletion in machine learning.
 Advances in Neural Information Processing Systems (NeurIPS), 2019.
 Spotlight.
 Github.
 Press: The Register, IEEE Spectrum.